needn37/wechat_py/README.md

 # pyneedn

-pyneedn aims to build a data integraion and ETL toolkit for any popular open source compute engines or databases.
+pyneedn aims to build a data integration and ETL toolkit for any popular open source compute engines or databases.

 ## Usage